maxencemayrand/liepy/README.md

 # liepy

 A python package for computations in Lie theory.

+There are three main classes:

+* RootSystem
+* DynkinDiagram
+* CartanMatrix

+And there are functions to go from one to the other.